Anonymization for Skeleton Action Recognition: Experiments

 We vary the value of $\alpha$ and $\beta$ to check the trade-off between action accuracy and privacy leakage based on different configurations of hyperparameters.
-We use Shift-GCN as a baseline model for analysis. \autoref{fig:ntu_grid_resnet} and \autoref{fig:ntu_grid_unet} show the result with various hyperparameter configurations on the identity anonymization task. \autoref{fig:etri_grid_resnet} and \autoref{fig:etri_grid_unet} show the result of the gender anonymization task.
+We use Shift-GCN as a baseline model for analysis.
+Figure \ref{fig:ntu_grid_resnet} and Figure \ref{fig:ntu_grid_unet} show the result with various hyperparameter configurations on the identity anonymization task.
+Figure \ref{fig:etri_grid_resnet} and Figure \ref{fig:etri_grid_unet} show the result of the gender anonymization task.
 We can observe that given a fixed $\alpha$, increasing $\beta$ increases the chance of privacy leakage as well as the action accuracy showing the presence of the trade-off between the action accuracy and privacy leakage.

-We additionally plot how the validation accuracy changes over training procedure with adversarial learning in \autoref{fig:adv_trace}.
+We additionally plot how the validation accuracy changes over training procedure with adversarial learning in Figure \ref{fig:adv_trace}.
 For both datasets, the action accuracy remains high over the epochs on both training and validation sets.
 However, there is a gap between the training and validation accuracy on privacy, which shows the overfitting in the classifier.
-Specifically, for gender classification, the gender accuracy starts similar value.
+Specifically, for gender classification, gender accuracy starts with similar values.
 Then gender accuracy increases on the train set and decreases on the validation set.
-For the re-identification task, the re-identification accuracy drops first on both training and validation sets.
+The re-identification accuracy drops first on both training and validation sets for the re-identification task.
 Note that the re-identification task achieves 80\% accuracy.
 The validation accuracy at the first epoch indicates that the re-identification task is more sensitive to the additional noise introduced by random weights of the residual network than the gender classification.

-\paragraph{Reconstruction error analysis.}
+\paragraph{Reconstruction Error Analysis.}